 Once our yarn bundle had approached the size of a tennis ball, Lilly cut the yarn from the skein and then I showed her how to wrap the tail of the yarn around a crochet hook and push it under several layers of the ball to secure it.

 Once we finished making our third wool ball, we stuffed them into one of my husband’s dress socks and tied a tight knot in between them so they wouldn’t felt to one other.

 Usually we wash all clothes in cold water, but for the wool to felt properly it needs to be exposed to hot water so I switched to the hot cycle for the next few loads of laundry.
 I left the wool dryer balls in their cozy dress sock for 3 wash and dry cycles and then untied the knots and checked to make sure they were felted.

-If you prefer them scented, add a few drops of an essential oil.
-Lilly chose lavender for ours.
+If you prefer them scented, I’ve read you can add a few drops of an essential oil.

-On the chance you’re looking for a quiet activity to undertake with a child, I would definitely recommend making wool dryer balls.
-They come together rather quickly.
-With the holiday season fast approaching I think wool dryer balls would even be a thoughtful gift for adult family members and/or friends that a preschool-aged child or older could easily make with minimal assistance.
+Wool dryer balls come together rather quickly.
+I think they would make a thoughtful gift for adult family members and/or friends that a preschool-aged child or older could easily make with minimal assistance.

 What other practical crafts do you enjoy making with your children?
 I’d love to hear about them!
 Please leave me a comment below.

 Would you like to receive more information about simple and practical activities you can do with your child?
 Then be sure to sign up for my newsletter below!
 You’ll also receive access to the Resource Library where you’ll find free homemaking and home education printables.